Want to experience all Barbados has to offer?

-For more information, see our page on the parish of St. Joseph.
+For more information, visit to learn more about the parish of St. Joseph.

-For more information, see our page on the parish of St. Andrew.
+For more information, read all about the parish of St. Andrew.

-The main town in St. Peter is Speightstown on the west coast, and is the second largest town in Barbados.
+The central town in St. Peter is Speightstown on the west coast and is the second-largest city in Barbados.

-For more information, see our page on the parish of St. Peter.
+For more information, learn about the parish of St. Peter.

 There are also two lighthouses and three churches in this parish to visit and experience.

-For more information, see our page on the parish of St. Lucy.
+For more information, check out our page on the parish of St. Lucy.

 St. George is located in the middle of Barbados, overlooking both the south and west coasts.

-This parish is made up of many sugar cane fields, which slope gently down towards the sea.
+This parish is made up of many sugar cane fields, which slopes gently down towards the sea.

-Despite there being no beaches in this parish, there are still a number of attractions to lure you to this part of the island.
+Despite there being no beaches in this parish, there are still some attractions to lure you to this part of the island.

-For more information, see our page on the parish of St. George.
+For more information, see our page about the parish of St. George.

 St. Thomas also has some natural delights such as Harrison’s Cave and Welchman Hall Gully.

-For more information, see our page on the parish of St. Thomas.
+For more information, see our page about the parish of St. Thomas.